 The pair had already worked at Ted & Wally’s and were responsible for developing the base ice cream recipe, with 18% percent butterfat — a much higher level of premium ice cream than any other local competitor.
 Together, they have upheld the standards Kirschenman instilled in the business since its inception — making all natural ice cream from scratch — but they have also taken Ted & Wally’s into the 21st Century by local sourcing — working with local, family-owned dairies.

 New additions to the menu include sugar-free without artificial sweeteners and certified kosher options.
 They will even work with you to create your own ice cream flavor for special events and occasions.
 Flavors such as Salty Seahorse, Persian Prince, George Washington Carver and Quit Yer Job & Eat Chocolate have pushed the boundaries of ice cream flavors.
 The original signature flavor Honey Sesame Peanut has been widely copied.

 After all, Ted and Wally’s is not your average ice cream parlor.
 The layout and the theme of the store are unique to Kirschenman’s vision.
 The antique furniture, vintage signage and outdoorsy-feel makes it more of an event than just a pit stop.
 Pittack has added his own touch with old-fashioned gas pumps and signage littered throughout the store.
 Coupled with Ted and Wally’s outstanding homemade product, satisfaction is a sure thing.

-Not only does Ted and Wally’s serve as the perfect place to satisfy your sweet tooth, it caters all kinds of events- from weddings to business affairs.
+Not only does Ted and Wally’s serve as the perfect place to satisfy your sweet tooth, it creates ice cream for all kinds of events– from weddings to business affairs.